 The high cycle fatigue (HCF) performance of turbine engine components has long been improved by the introduction of a surface layer of compressive residual stress, usually by shot peening.
-However, credit has not been taken for the improved fatigue performance in component design; rather shot peening is used primarily as an additional safe guard against fatigue failure.
-Recently, laser shock processing (LSP) and low plasticity burnishing (LPB) have been shown to provide spectacular fatigue and damage tolerance improvement by introducing deep or throughthickness compression in fatigue critical areas.
-These new processes have been introduced primarily to improve an existing inadequate design, and credit for the fatigue benefits is not taken in the initial design.
-This paper describes a design methodology and testing protocol to take credit for beneficial residual stresses in component design to achieve a required or optimal fatigue performance.
+However, credit is not generally taken for the improved fatigue performance in component design.
+Laser shock processing (LSP) and low plasticity burnishing (LPB) provide impressive fatigue and damage tolerance improvement by introducing deep or through-thickness compression in fatigue critical areas, but have been applied primarily to improve existing, rather than new, designs.
+This paper describes a design methodology to allow credit to be taken for beneficial residual stresses in component design to achieve a required or optimal fatigue performance.